rdagumampan/yuniql-web/content/docs/tips-and-tricks.md

 #### Make your application compatible with the DB again

 When you need to ensure that the application always runs to a compatible schema version of the database, you may use Yuniql API to assert this when your service runs.
+This is part of `Yuniql.Core` nuget package.
 An example is described below.

 ```csharp